YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Before signing, the hairline, graft range, surgeon role, and pause point should be clear.

-The patient does not need to diagnose these issues alone.
+You do not need to diagnose these issues alone.
 The surgeon needs to explain whether the finding changes the plan.
-If the finding changes the plan materially, momentum is not a reason to continue without a fresh discussion.
+If it changes the plan materially, momentum is not a reason to continue without a fresh discussion.
+A pause can mean a smaller plan, a postponed plan, a medication review, or no surgery that day.
+Those options should be named rather than hidden behind “we can still continue.”

 There are times when waiting protects the hair transplant plan.
-Postponing is not a failure when it prevents poor donor use, unsafe medication handling, or a result that the patient does not truly understand.
+Postponing is not a failure when it prevents poor donor use, unsafe medication handling, or a result that you do not truly understand.

-Keep the final written plan, the proposed graft range, the hairline photos or drawings, the medication instructions, the named medical role of the surgeon, recovery instructions, payment and rescheduling terms, and any message setting out what will happen if the plan changes.
+Keep the final written plan, proposed graft range, hairline photos or drawings, medication instructions, named medical role of the surgeon, case specific risk notes, recovery instructions, payment and rescheduling terms, and any message setting out what will happen if the plan changes.
+For international surgery, keep travel insurance and hair transplant abroad documents separately.
+They support logistics, but they do not replace surgical consent.

 Be especially careful with broad promises.
 A hair transplant guarantee can sound reassuring, but consent should still explain limits, biology, donor capacity, native hair loss, and the fact that no clinic can promise perfect growth or lifetime density.